 Please see: Brake Stopping Distance.pdf

 This curve forms the basis of all wayside signal design stopping distances.
-The distances have to be adjusted for grades because grade has a significant affect.
+The distances have to be adjusted for grades because grade has a significant effect.
 The safe braking distance is generally 35% longer than the emergency braking distance.

 For communications-based train control (CBTC), the safe braking algorithm is developed by the suppliers of the CBTC technology.
 It typically includes latencies in CBTC system processing and communications and vehicle system response.
 As with most automatic train control systems, it includes the distance traveled before brakes are fully applied.